rishic3/DepthCheck/README.md

 DepthPerception is a deep learning framework to assess squat depth in videos.
 It aims to automate the judging process in competitive powerlifting settings, and encourage proper depth and posture for non-competitive lifters.

 The framework takes an input squat video.
 It applies Yolov3 to identify the lifter in the video, and employs MediaPipe Blazepose to apply a pose estimation across frames.
 It then extracts the estimated 3D coordinates to determine the knee and hip planes, computing a depth classification.
-A more detailed description of the
+A detailed walkthrough of the code can be found [here](https://github.com/rishic3/DepthCheck/blob/a74724567d3d9eeecf3dfd4d9753166947a1bf32/DepthPerceptionReport.pdf).

 #### Install Requirements